UEFA Euro 1968 final: Post-match

 All but three of UEFA's team of the tournament had featured in the final, including five Italy and three Yugoslavia players.
 Referring to the late goal for Italy in the initial final, Zoff admitted that "to be honest, we didn't deserve to draw".
 He went on to suggest that his side's performance in the replay was "perfect" and that they "definitely deserved to win that game."

-Italy finished the subsequent international tournament, the 1970 FIFA World Cup, as losing finalists where they were defeated 4-1 by Brazil.
+Italy finished the subsequent international tournament, the 1970 FIFA World Cup, as runners-up where they were defeated 4-1 by Brazil.
 Yugoslavia failed to progress to the tournament finals in Mexico as they ended their qualification campaign second to Belgium in Group 6.